9 Jasmine Tea Benefits for Your Health

 7. Improves Immune System

 Like most teas, jasmine tea has high levels of inflammatory and antioxidant properties that help to boost the immune system and protect against the common cold and influenza.
 A healthy immune system can also fight more severe illnesses and infections, making it extremely important to keep immune health at optimal levels.
+Jasmine tea also has large amounts of vitamins and minerals that boost immune health.

 Drinking a cup of jasmine tea can help soothe an upset stomach and delivers vital fluids that are needed to beat a cold or flu quickly.
 The fragrant aromas can also help you relax and make you feel better when you're under the weather.